 Boulevard has published works by generations of important writers and critics, including John Ashbery, Ann Beattie, Billy Collins, Mark Doty, Jennifer Egan, Donald Hall, Alice Hoffman, David Mamet, Joyce Carol Oates, Carl Phillips, Francine Prose, Gerald Stern, Mark Strand, and others.
 Poet laureate Daniel Hoffman has called Boulevard “One of the half-dozen best literary journals.”

-Boulevard’s headquarters moved from New York to Philadelphia in 1989; Drexel University in Philadelphia published the magazine from 1991 to 1995.
+Boulevard’s headquarters moved from New York to Philadelphia in 1989; Drexel University published the magazine from 1991 to 1995.
 In the fall of 1996, the magazine moved to St. Louis, and St. Louis University became its publisher, an arrangement that lasted until 2013.
 Burgin edited the magazine until 2015, followed by Jessica Rogen.

 Founding Editor & Publisher

 Glenn Blake, Edmund de Chasca, Peter Grandbois, Edward Nobles

 William J. Cobb, Laura Kessler, Michael Nye, Sally Van Doren

 Editor at Large